Christopher Columbus (1451-1506), a sea captain and merchant from Genoa, Italy, is the most famous discoverer of the Americas. He began:

 After several years Columbus was able raise enough money to go: half the money came from Italian backers, half from the king and queen of Spain.

 After a month of smooth sailing on the open sea he arrived in the Bahamas on October 12th 1492.
-He was greeted by the Arawaks, the main people of the Caribbean in those days.
+He was greeted by Tainos (Arawaks), the main people of the Caribbean in those days.
 He noticed two important things about them: they had gold and their most advanced weapon was the spear.
 Columbus:

 With 50 men we could subjugate them all and make them do whatever we want.

 For years he went from island to island looking for where the gold came from.
-In 1499 he found gold at last in Hispaniola, the island where Haiti is.
+He found gold at last in Hispaniola, the island where Haiti is.

 Columbus made Hispaniola a living hell.
-The Arawaks had no guns or swords, but it was not enough to simply kill those who fought against Spanish rule.
+The Tainos had no guns or swords, but it was not enough to simply kill those who fought against Spanish rule.
 The Spanish had them:

 - burned alive;